 Schema markup is one of the latest evolutions in SEO.
-It is a new and powerful form of optimization, least used forms of SEO available today.
+It is a new and powerful form of optimization, the least used method of SEO available today.
 The term is generally used to boost your website in the search engine result pages (SERPs).

-In this article, you will get to know, why schema markup is necessary for better SEO and how to use it in a proper way.
+In this article, you will get to know why schema markup is necessary for better SEO and how to use it properly.

 But before moving further, let me introduce you to the Schema Markup first.